-A few years ago, a dog named Capitan passed away in Argentina at the age of 15 after spending eleven years waiting by his owner’s grave every night.
+A few years ago, a dog named Capitan passed away in Argentina at the age of 15 after spending eleven years waiting by his human’s grave every night.

 Cemetery staff and neighbors always made sure he had food, and even when his family took him home, Capitan would end up back at the cemetery at the same grave each day at six o’clock where he would lie down all night.

-Capitan’s story is touching, and it’s not the only story of dogs mourning the loss of their owners.
-Deta is another dog who refused to leave her former owner’s grave when her family took her to the cemetery, and the video of her running back to the site and lovingly lying down next to the tombstone is both heartwarming and heartbreaking.
+Capitan’s story is touching, and it’s not the only story of dogs mourning the loss of their humans.
+Deta is another dog who refused to leave her former pet parent’s grave when her family took her to the cemetery, and the video of her running back to the site and lovingly lying down next to the tombstone is both heartwarming and heartbreaking.

-Why do some dogs recognize their owners’ resting places, and why do they stay there?
-Do the dogs expect their owners to return?
-Are they waiting at the last spot they were able to smell their owners’ scents?
+Why do some dogs recognize their humans’ resting places, and why do they stay there?
+Do the dogs expect their pet parents to return?
+Are they waiting at the last spot they were able to smell their humans’ scents?

 Can dogs understand death, and is there a spiritual component to their mourning?